frcnextinnovation/NI-Programming-Guide/README.md

 - `lowerCamelCase`

-- Whatever the variables is public or private, don't add any prefixes or suffixes.
+- Whether the variable is public or private, do not add any prefix or suffix to it..

 - Example: